Kabil777/Blog-Site/Frontend/public/REDUX.md

 });
 ```

-### SETUP A INITIAL SLICE:

-> [!NOTE]
+### Setup a Inital slice:

-> Setting up slice using createSlice and named it as GetPost which holds the temporary UserArray and has reducer to add existing values.
+ Setting up slice using createSlice and named it as GetPost which holds the temporary UserArray and has reducer to add existing values.

 ```JSX
 import { createAsyncThunk, createSlice } from "@reduxjs/toolkit";